Jesse Malin: Personal life

 On December 11, 2023, Malin gave an update to Rolling Stone on his health saying that "I have a lot of anxiety and insomnia.
 Your mind goes into some dark places.
 But I just have to keep a positive outlook and believe."
 Malin said that he has been undergoing a strict daily rehabilitation routine that combines hours of intense physical therapy with stem-cell treatments at a clinic in Buenos Aires, Argentina.
 Malin made a grueling 12-hour flight from New York to South America after being admitted to a facility that offers what he calls an "alternative road" to recovery.
-Malin said he wanted to preserve his privacy, disappear from public life, and focus solely on his recovery saying "But everyone's been so great and supportive that I felt it was time to let people know what's up," and cited the donations made to his recovery fund and the proceeds from special merch drops that are helping to pay for his medical and living expenses.
+Malin said he wanted to preserve his privacy, disappear from public life, and focus solely on his recovery, saying, "But everyone's been so great and supportive that I felt it was time to let people know what's up," and cited the donations made to his recovery fund and the proceeds from special merch drops that are helping to pay for his medical and living expenses.
 "I am getting some strength back in my legs, but it moves a lot slower than I would like.
 I don't want to portray it like I'm ready to do the James Brown splits onstage.
 I definitely have a long way to go, but I'm blessed and so grateful for the amazing fans and friends that I have", Malin said.
 As of September 2024, Malin is able to walk with the assistance of a walker and he has been undergoing physical therapy and stem-cell treatments.

-In April 2025 Malin announced that he will tell his life story in the off-broadway musical titled Silver Manhattan which will be written by Malin.
-The production will open in New York at the Gramercy Theatre in September 2025 with performances on select Saturdays once a month from October to January 2026 and will be part concert, part play that will document Malin's life including his efforts to recover from his stroke.
+In April 2025, Malin announced that he will tell his life story in the off-broadway musical titled Silver Manhattan which will be written by Malin.
+The production was to open in New York at the Gramercy Theatre in September 2025 with performances on select Saturdays once a month from October to January 2026 and will be part concert, part play that will document Malin's life including his efforts to recover from his stroke.
+Silver Manhattan opened in February 2026 at the Bowery Palace to run for a month.
 Malin also said that he has been working on his memoir and the writing began months before his stroke.
 Malin said that still after two years he still has no feeling in his legs and undergoes regular physical therapy however in recent months there have been glimmer of hope Malin said.
 “There’s some things I see progress in.
 I made it a goal to want to be able to find a way to stand up, even if it was just for a song.
 To find a way to get my body up onto that mic stand to sing.
 And we worked at that for six months.”

+In 2026, Malin reigned as King Neptune of the 2026 Coney Island Mermaid Parade alongside Queen Mermaid Rickie Lee Jones.